deltafront/CompanyB_Modules/Common/README.md

     If this **is** supplied, then the implementing class is required to have a single no-args publicly accessible constructor.

 ## JDBC
+This package will handle CRUD DB operations using SQL queries.
+For the time being, calling stored procedures is outside of the scope.

+## Workspace

 ## Logging
 All logging is done via SLF4J.
 You will need to provide your own runtime implementations.